 So \(173 - 50 = 123\)

-Compensation in subtraction uses the principle of constant difference, that is, the difference between 2 numbers is the same if you add or subtract the same amount from them (for example, the difference between 645 and 185 is the same as the difference between 650 and 190 or the difference between 640 and 180).
+Compensation in subtraction uses the principle of constant difference, that is, the difference between two numbers is the same if you add or subtract the same amount from them (for example, the difference between 645 and 185 is the same as the difference between 650 and 190 or the difference between 640 and 180).

 The concept of constant difference can be used to perform operations such as subtraction with 0's (for example, 1000 - 354 = 999 - 353.

 For young students, learning multi-digit number operations can be a positive or negative introduction to the more complex and formal mathematics they will be taught in later years.
-Multi-digit number operations are often a source of frustration for students who have difficulty seeing the connections between arithmetic operations and problem solving.
+Multi-digit number operations are often a source of frustration for students who have difficulty seeing the connections between mathematical operations and problem solving.
 A balanced approach using guided, shared, and independent learning is important for teaching these operations and giving students a chance to understand and use them.

 Standard Algorithms

-Although student-created algorithms allow students to develop arithmetic strategies that work for them, most people are more accustomed to the standard North American algorithm that they were taught in school.
-It is only after students have developed a sense of number and a good knowledge of personal strategies for performing basic arithmetic operations that they can be introduced to the standard algorithm.
+Although student-created algorithms allow students to develop mathematical strategies that work for them, most people are more accustomed to the standard North American algorithm that they were taught in school.
+It is only after students have developed a sense of number and a good knowledge of personal strategies for performing basic mathematical operations that they should be introduced to the standard algorithm.
 When introducing students to standard algorithms, it is important to help them develop a good understanding of operations rather than simply asking them to memorize rules.
 Some students will prefer to use the standard algorithm, while others will continue to use the flexible strategies developed in class.

 Several considerations should be taken into account when introducing standard algorithms to students: